 Farhad Ahrarnia was born in 1971 in Shiraz, Iran and graduated in Experimental and Documentary Film Theory and Practice from the Northern Media School, Sheffield Hallam University, England (1992-1997).
 He has lived in Sheffield ever since.

-Recent solo shows include “Canary in a Coal Mine” at Rose Issa Projects, London (2012); “Stitched” with Rose Issa Projects at Leighton House Museum, London (2008); and “Home” at Bessie Sertees House, Newcastle-upon-Tyne and Shipley Art Gallery, Gateshead (both 2004-05).
+Recent solo shows include "Stage on Fire" and “Canary in a Coal Mine” both at Rose Issa Projects, London (2014) and (2012); “Stitched” with Rose Issa Projects at Leighton House Museum, London (2008); and “Home” at Bessie Sertees House, Newcastle-upon-Tyne and Shipley Art Gallery, Gateshead (both 2004-05).

 Recent group shows include "Open Your Eyes", Rose Issa Projects, London (2014); "Embroideremania", Hinterland Kunzt Art for Vienna Art Week (2013); "Bringing the War Home", Winchester School of Art (2013); "The Beginning of Thinking is Geometric", Maraya Art centre-Barjeel foundation, Sharjah (2013); "Aks: pictorial representations from Iran", Rose Issa Projects, London (2012); "Cometogether", edge of Arabia, London (2012); “Migrasophia”, at the Maraya Contemporary Art Centre in Sharjah, UAE (2012); “Quotations from Daily Life”, 6th Tashkent Biennale of Contemporary Art (2011); “Zendegi: Twelve Contemporary Iranian Artists”, Rose Issa Projects at the Beirut Exhibition Center (2011); the touring exhibition “Bringing the War Home”, Impressions Gallery, Bradford (2010-12); “Balla Drama”, Paradise Row Gallery (2009); “A Picture of Us”, Graves Art Gallery, Sheffield (2009); “Magic of Persia”, Royal College of Art, London (2009); “Connect” at the Cartwright Hall Gallery, Bradford, Sheffield Pavilion at the Venice Biennale and Documenta XII, Kassel, Germany (2007); “Prelude”, at the Cartwright Hall Gallery, Bradford (2006); and “Palace & Mosque: Islamic Arts from the Victoria & Albert Museum” at the Millennium Galleries, Sheffield (2006).